ntampouratzis/ACSIM/README.md

 The reference SystemC Accelerator is compiled with the cgem5, while we have implemented two scripts in order to build the User Space Application for [ARM-32](kernel_build/build32.sh) and [ARM-64](kernel_build/build64.sh).

-So, first of all, you need to compile one of your prefered ARM kernel using, and finally to execute them.
+So, you need to compile your prefered ARM kernel version using the following commands.

 ### ARM-32
 The following script compliles the kernel with [User Application](Application/TestApp.c) and mount it inside the linux-aarch32-ael.img.
 In addition, it creates vmlinux.aarch32.Accel and put it in kernels/binaries directory.
+The 2nd script (run32.sh) executes the ACSIM with the ARM-32 Kernel.
 ```
 cd $HOME/ACSIM/kernel_build
 ./build32.sh